ahdinosaur/bitcoin101/src/documents/slides/bitcoin/easy.html.md

 order: 1
 ---

-# easy
+# Easy

-you can send bitcoins to anyone, anywhere, any time, for the equivalent of a few cents
+You can send bitcoins to anyone, anywhere, any time, for the equivalent of a few cents.